Water and Land Restoration

 Careful analysis is precarious in the case of trees and plants since their determination of the influence on water supply mustn't immediately offer an explanation model of the sudden and modern solutions and circumstances with similar industries.
 Instead, this phenomenon is highly complex in biology through evolutionary time and environment, which requires an investigation that closely follows the very creation of the soil and its way of creating a reliable ground for vegetation.
 In the background of these lengthy and often prehistoric time cycles, the highly complex protection appears for today's stable drinking water supply creation.

-The Slopes' Environmental Restoration
+CAUTION: The Slopes' Restoration

 The vacuum-anchoring suction effect results from gravity pressure